-- The committee must consist of at least 3 Governors (who must be suitably trained) and a Clerk of Governors. - No members of the committee must have knowledge of the student involved - The Chair has the casting vote in all cases where an even number of Governors are considering the case.

-- If the student will miss a public examination, wherever possible the case should be heard before the date of the examination. - For fixed term exclusions of 5-15 school day the Governors consider the parents / carers written representations and will arrange a meeting to be held between the 6th and 50th school day after notification. - For longer fixed term of more that 15 school days or permanent exclusions a meeting will be held between the 5th and 16th school day after notification. - If they uphold a permanent exclusion they will inform the parents / carers in writing of their decision and their rights to appeal to a review panel including details of how to contact them and dates for the appeal to be made.
+- The committee must consist of at least 3 Governors (who must be suitably trained) and a Clerk of Governors. - No members of the committee must have knowledge of the student involved - The Chair has the casting vote in all cases where an even number of Governors are considering the case. - If the student will miss a public examination, wherever possible the case should be heard before the date of the examination. - For suspensions of 5-15 day the Governors consider the parents written representations and will arrange a meeting to be held between the 6th and 50th school day after notification. - For longer suspensions of more that 15 days or permanent exclusions a meeting will be held between the 5th and 16th school day after notification. - If they uphold a permanent exclusion they will inform the parents in writing of their decision and their rights to appeal to a review panel including details of how to contact them and dates for the appeal to be made.